-Cherokee County Transit establishes this Title VI Nondiscrimination Plan for the purpose of complying with Title VI of the Civil Rights Act of 1964, as required by FTA Circular 4702.1B, and related requirements outlined under Group 01.D, "Nondiscrimination Assurance," of the FTA Certifications and Assurances.
-This document details the nondiscrimination program, policies, and practices administered by this organization, and will be updated periodically to incorporate changes and additional responsibilities as they are made.
+Cherokee County Transit (CCT) is a recipient of Federal Transit Administration (FTA) funds from the North Carolina Department of Transportation (NCDOT).
+CCT establishes this Title VI Nondiscrimination Plan for the purpose of complying with Title VI of the Civil Rights Act of 1964, as required by FTA Circular 4702.1B, and related requirements outlined within the FTA Certifications & Assurances, "Nondiscrimination Assurance."
+This document details the nondiscrimination program, policies, and practices administered by CCT, and will be updated periodically to incorporate changes and additional responsibilities as they are made.
+This Plan will be submitted to NCDOT or FTA, upon request.